valtimo-platform/valtimo-documentation/release-notes/major9/09.24.0/valtimo-frontend-libraries.md

 * **Valtimo list action callback**

   A new `$event` parameter has been added to the action callback from the valtimo list component.

   You can use this parameter to call `$event.stopPropagation()` to stop the row click listener being triggered when using actions.

+* **Added process key to process started and ended audit events **

+  Process started and process ended events in the audit trail now show the associated process name.

 ## Bugfixes